Understanding Maker-Taker Fees in Cryptocurrency Trading

 What are Maker Fees and Taker Fees

-In cases where maker and taker fees apply:
+In cases where maker and taker fees apply [for example on GDAX]:

-Due to this, in almost every situation it makes sense to set limit orders that won’t be placed immediately and wait to be matched with another buyer/seller (as this makes you a “maker” and avoids the fee or lowers the fee).
+Due to this, in almost every situation it makes sense to set limit orders that won’t be placed immediately and wait to be matched with another buyer or seller’s market or stop order.

 Why Do Cryptocurrency Exchanges Use a Maker-Taker Model?

-To offset the bad behavior, exchanges can charge maker-taker fees.
-This essentially charges those who try to trade quickly a premium.
+Exchanges can charge maker-taker fees to offset undesirable behavior.
+They charge a premium for those who trade quickly.
 In other words, if you want to “take” right now, you pay for it.

 That is the gist of maker-taker fees and why they are a thing, the rest of this page we’ll use Coinbase’s GDAX as a model to further explore these concepts.